Creation Station Makerspace @ Your Library

 The Creation Station offers a community workspace where guests can use a variety of tools for crafts and projects.
 From 3D printing to using the Cricut, all are available for public use.
 This makerspace is available at your Main Library, 202 Cedar St.

-Makerspace is Available, By Request, During Library Hours
+Makerspace is Available During Library Hours

 Need help on a craft project?
-Get 1-on-1 help through the Maker Meetup program where staff will assist you based on your needs.
-Call 325-676-6025 to schedule an appointment.
+Get 1-on-1 help with library staff by calling 325-676-6025 to schedule an appointment.

 Makerspace Learning Courses